-Most of the beginner gardeners wish to grow some fresh juicy tomatoes in their startup gardening.
-That’s why tomato is the most popular fruits or vegetables whatever you say all over the world as well as in the United States.
+Most beginner gardeners wish to grow some fresh juicy tomatoes in their startup gardening.
+That’s why tomato is the most popular fruit or vegetable, whatever you say, all over the world as well as in the United States.

-Like other fruits and vegetable tomatoes also get various types of diseases which are also new to the startup gardeners.
-Moreover, you may fail to bring your first production on your dining table due to lack of knowledge of growing tomatoes.
+Like other fruits and vegetables, tomatoes also get various types of diseases which are also new to startup gardeners.
+Moreover, you may fail to bring your first production to your dining table due to a lack of knowledge of growing tomatoes.

 Therefore, you need to learn first the common tomato problems and diseases.
 Without proper knowledge and idea, you can’t treat them well and come to a solution.